sajidsarker/sajidsarker.github.io/_posts/2022-09-29-regression-analysis.md

 Our unknown model parameters are estimated and learned from the observed dataset in this manner and can then be used on out-of-sample data to generate predictions by passing a predetermined set of features into the function.

-Machine learning variants for multiple linear regression also exist, such as **Ridge** and **Lasso** regression which serve to regularize the disproportional impacts some features may have in determining our target by introducing a penalty into our linear function.
+Machine learning variants for multiple linear regression also exist, such as **Ridge** and **Lasso** regression which serve to regularise the disproportional impacts some features may have in determining our target by introducing a penalty into our linear function.

 ### Reference